 Magnesium deficiency can be tied to insomnia.
 Magnesium is important in balancing our levels of glutamate (an excitatory neurotransmitter that can lead to sleep deprivation and anxiety), as well as producing serotonin (a precursor to melatonin, our sleep hormone).

-Many people with Hashimoto’s have a magnesium deficiency, and supplementation can relieve a long list of symptoms, including insomnia.
+Many people with Hashimoto’s have a magnesium deficiency, [22] and supplementation can relieve a long list of symptoms, including insomnia.
 Other symptoms that might be a clue that you have a magnesium deficiency include anxiety, depression, headaches, acid reflux, fatigue, constipation, cramps, PMS, and more.
 A sensitivity to loud noises is a BIG red flag for magnesium deficiency.
 An ex-boyfriend of mine used to have a bumper sticker on his car that said: “It’s not too loud, you’re just old.”
-I think I would like to make one that says: “It’s not too loud, you’re just magnesium deficient”… or maybe: “you’re not too old, you’re just magnesium deficient”… Ok, I’ll stop, but be sure to check out my full article to learn about more symptoms!
+I think I would like to make one that says: “It’s not too loud, you’re just magnesium deficient”… or maybe: “you’re not too old, you’re just magnesium deficient”…

 Adrenal Issues and Sleep

-In a normal person with healthy cortisol production, we see a big surge of cortisol in the morning, followed by a slow and steady decline until bedtime, where cortisol is super low, allowing us to feel tired so that we can fall asleep.
+In a normal person with healthy cortisol production, we see a big surge of cortisol in the morning, followed by a slow and steady decline until bedtime, when cortisol is super low, allowing us to feel tired so that we can fall asleep.

 However, in the case of adrenal dysfunction, we see two different issues that can be associated with sleep disruption.

+For this particular profile, I was initially trained to recommend phosphorylated serine, especially at bedtime, to help reduce cortisol and thus help promote sleep.
 Seriphos is a phosphorylated serine blend that may help to lower cortisol levels that are elevated due to stress.
-I recommend 1 capsule, 4-6 hours before an elevation in cortisol (maximum 3 capsules/day).
+A dose of 1 capsule, 4 to 6 hours before an elevation in cortisol (maximum 3 capsules/day), is used for a short period (no longer than 7 days), to reset the sleep cycle.

-Most people I have seen with Hashimoto’s who are already taking thyroid hormones, actually have low levels of cortisol overall, sometimes known as “adrenal burnout” in the morning, noon, afternoon, and at bedtime.
-These individuals generally feel tired all day and do not present with insomnia… as long as they go to sleep at a decent time.
+However, in testing hundreds of people with Hashimoto’s, I have found that very few of them actually have excess overall cortisol.
+Furthermore, those with fatigue during the day and then a second wind at bedtime, often feel worse overall when they take phosphorylated serine.
+This is because most people I have seen with Hashimoto’s who are already taking thyroid hormones, actually have low levels of cortisol overall, sometimes known as “adrenal burnout” in the morning, noon, afternoon, and at bedtime.
+[23] These individuals generally feel tired all day and do not present with insomnia… as long as they go to sleep at a decent time.

 This is actually the profile for the majority of people I see.
 I think this is because thyroid hormones can promote the clearance of adrenal hormones.